 \subsection{The Bang-Bang Controller}

 Bang-bang control is one of the simplest control strategies.
-Consider a scalar dynamical system, where it is desirable to keep the state $x_t$ within a pre-specified dynamic range $[x_{\min}, x_{\max}]$ (that can vary with time), and where the scalar control $u_t$ input must at all times be within the interval $[u_{\min}, u_{\max}]$.
+Consider a scalar dynamical system, where it is desirable to keep the state $x_t$ within a prespecified dynamic range $[x_{\min}, x_{\max}]$ (which can vary over time) and where the scalar control input $u_t$ must at all times be within the interval $[u_{\min}, u_{\max}]$, which is assumed to contain zero for simplicity.
 A bang-bang controller chooses the control input at time $t$ as

 A bang-bang controller saturates its inputs to extreme values in an attempt to confine the state of the system to a desirable range.
 For example, in the context of mechanical ventilation, one could choose $[p_t^*-\Delta p, p_t^* + \Delta p]$ as a reasonable region around the prescribed pressure $p^*_t$ as a desirable range for $p_t$.
-A bang-bang controller in such a case would let the oxygen in at the maximum possible rate whenever the pressure drops below $p^*_t-\Delta p$.
+In such a case, a bang-bang controller would allow oxygen to enter at the highest possible rate whenever the pressure drops below $p^*_t-\Delta p$.